-This coordination of benefits (COB) provision applies to this plan when a member or the member's covered dependent has health care coverage under more than one plan.
-Plan and this plan are defined below.
+The Coordination of Benefits (COB) provision applies when a person has health care coverage under more than one plan.
+Plan is defined below.

-The order of benefits determination rules govern the order in which each plan will pay a claim for benefits.
+The order of benefit determination rules govern the order in which each plan will pay a claim for benefits.
 The plan that pays first is called the primary plan.
 The primary plan must pay benefits in accordance with its policy terms without regard to the possibility that another plan may cover some expenses.
 The plan that pays after the primary plan is the secondary plan.
-The secondary plan may reduce the benefits it pays so that payments from all plans do not exceed 100 percent of the total allowable expense.
+The secondary plan may reduce the benefits it pays so that payment from all plans does not exceed 100% of the total allowable expense.